15Max/CloudProject/README.md

 Then, open your browser and go to `http://localhost:8089` to access the locust web interface.
 From there, you can start the test by specifying the number of users, the spawn rate and if you open the advanced options you can also set the run time.

-Here is what the interface should look like when starting a test:
+This is what the interface should look like when starting a test:

 ![Locust Start Test](results/example_locust_test.png)